PUBLIC NOTICE Weatherford Co... - NewsBreak

 PUBLIC NOTICE Weatherford Co...

-Weatherford College is accepting competitive sealed bids for VETERINARY EQUIPMENT & SUPPLIES #SB-02-22.
-Bids will be accepted in the Purchasing Department, Weatherford College, 225 College Park Drive, Weatherford, Texas 76086, until 3:00 p.m., Central Standard Time, Tuesday, September 28, 2021.
-Information may be obtained from Toni Martin, CPPB, Assistant Director of Purchasing, at tmartin@wc.edu Weatherford College reserves the right to accept or reject any and/or all auction bids and to waive any technicalities.marketplace.weatherforddemocrat.com
+Weatherford College is accepting competitive sealed proposals #RFP-06-22 for SALE OF 34.774 ACRES OF VACANT LAND IN ALEDO, TEXAS.
+Property Description: 1,513,449 SF, N/S of Old Weatherford Road, East of Coder Drive, J.D.
+Kyle Survey, Abstract 792, Parker County, Texas 76088.
+Proposals will be accepted in the Purchasing Department, Weatherford College, 225 College Park Drive, I.B.
+Hand Building, Room 101, Weatherford, Texas 76086, until 2:00 p.m., Central Daylight Time, Tuesday, September 28, 2021.
+Proposals will be opened and read publicly in the Weatherford College Conference Room of the Mince Building at approximately 2:15 p.m., Central Daylight Time.
+Information may be obtained from Jeanie Hobbs, Director of Purchasing, at jhobbs@wc.edu.
+Weatherford College reserves the right to accept or reject any and/or all proposals and to waive any technicalities.marketplace.weatherforddemocrat.com

 Comments / 0